Asian Eyelid Blepharoplasty

 For patients in the second category, only incisional techniques are available as one must make an external skin incision to remove the excess skin and fat before reforming the lid crease.
 At Toronto Eyelid Surgery, the incisional technique of choice is with the use of a co2 laser as this decreases the amount of swelling and bruising and shortens the postoperative recovery process.

-The height of the eyelid crease is an important to part of any discussion of Asian blepharoplasty.
+The height of the eyelid crease is an important to part of any discussion of Asian blepharoplasty of Asian eyelid surgery.
 Depending on the shape of the face and the patient’s own preferences, Dr. Maleki will discuss various options for the eyelid crease position and shape.
 Generally, a more natural appearing Asian eyelid has a crease anywhere between 5 to 8 mm above the lash line and is more tapered.
 The higher the lid crease, the more rounded or “westernized” the look.

 With his comprehensive understanding of the natural Asian eyelid crease as well as the mastery of the surgical techniques required to create it, Dr. Maleki can also correct the unsatisfactory results of an Asian blepharoplasty done by another medical professional.
 For example, he can improve indefinite folds, uneven folds or unequal folds.